Sumit2202/kotlinMultiplatform-movie-browser/README.md

-# KotlinMultiplatform-MovieBrowser
+# KMM-MovieBrowser

-A KMM app to browse your favorite movies with ratings, posters, backdrops, and reviews.
+A KMM app to browse your favourite movies with ratings, posters, backdrops, and reviews.

 ## How to build the project